Skip to main content

 Land vs. Home: An Important Distinction

-Most mobile home insurance policies cover the structure only, not the land it sits on.
+Most mobile home insurance policies cover the structure only, not the land it sits on — this is established under Florida Statute 320.77 regarding mobile home titling and property ownership.
 If you own the land your home is on — which is common in rural Suwannee County — make sure your policy reflects that.
 If you're in a mobile home park and renting the lot, your policy covers the home but the park's liability generally covers common areas.

 The Biggest Risks for Manufactured Home Owners in Suwannee County